Drubo/File-Upload-Service/README.md

 **Information about the Service**
 ***

 This service uses **Node JS** for the server.
 There are two servers integrated with this service. **File Upload** server and **Static File** server.
-Static File requested from the browser will be served by this server and this server can handle File Upload also.
+Static File requested from the browser is served by this server and this server can handle File Upload also.

 This server will handle the following types of Upload: